Bol2riZH/OhMyFood/README.md

 This project is about learning advanced CSS (styles and animations) and SASS (SCSS).

+It has been done in a mobile first approach.

 ## Sass is perfect to enhance and structure your CSS.
+## Developpement in mobile first is a time gain for the responsive.

 > Have a look at it [here](https://oh-my-food-nu.vercel.app/) !